MiaNguyen912/INF134-Zara-ecommerce-web-app/readme.md

 ## TODO

 - 1. (done) update menu according to figma prototype and A5's "Proposed Changes" part (Move the “best sellers” feature closer to “trending items” in the main menu or provide a text link consistent with other categories)
-- 2. Decrease white space between product images on product pages.
 - 3. (done) add filtering/sorting button
 - 4. implement the search function
-- 5. set "S" as current user size preference, move color option from the hover panel outside, make user pick a color before adding to card
+- 5. (done) set "S" as current user size preference, move color option from the hover panel outside, make user pick a color before adding to card
 - 6. in Product detail page, add alert for add-to-cart button (or a modal pop up on the right side)

 - 7. make a page to store favorited items